Python File Extensions (py, pyc, pyw, pyo, pyd) and Deployment Options

 Package as a standalone executable

-.
+For public releases the usual approach is to bundle everything into an .exe.
 Users do not need Python installed, and the format feels familiar.
 The downside is the size and occasional compatibility hiccups.

 I typically use PyInstaller: